Registration Opens February 3, 2024

 Step 1: Complete an online registration form their child for the number of camp weeks they desire.

 Step 3: Complete and return CYY's Scholarship Application along with the tax documents summarizing the families income (we do not need the entire return.
-The scholarship applications are due May 19.
+The scholarship applications are available through June 30.
 Applications received after that point will still be considered, as funds are available.

 Step 4: CYY's Scholarship Committee meets to review all scholarship applications and makes awards given the available funds.
-Families are notified by email on or before May 26th about the scholarship award.
+Families are notified by email starting June 30 about the scholarship award.

 Step 5: Families accept the scholarship award and agree to pay the family portion of the camper's tuition on or before July 1st.
 To assist families in raising funds, the camp has created a Camper Friends & Family Letter to Request Donations that can be sent to close family and friends for small donations.
 Our office applies the donation check amount to your camper's online account, the donor receives a receipt and you are notified that someone has donated.